 It is with great pleasure that I welcome poet and writer, Anthony Anaxagorou, back to The Thailand Life.

-Anthony recently allowed me to publish a poem about Thailand on my blog called Drenched In Mountains, from his book The Returning Stranger, and not long afterwards, I came across one of his Thailand diary entries on my computer; he had forwarded it for me to read some time ago.
+I recently came across one of his Thailand diary entries on my computer; he had forwarded it for me to read some time ago.

 So I dropped him an email and, after some persuasion, he agreed to let me publish this personal piece.